sensorlab/link-quality-estimation/SIGFOXDataSet/20161124/README.md

 ## License

+Copyright (C) 2017 SensorLab, Jožef Stefan Institute http://sensorlab.ijs.si

+The research leading to these results has received funding from the European Horizon 2020 Programme project eWINE under grant agreement No. 688116.

 Data is available under the Creative Commons Attribution 4.0 International (CC BY 4.0) license.